COMBINE-lab/alevin-fry/README.md

 ### Building the splici reference and index

-To build our reference index (this will both extract the _splici_ fasta and transcript to gene mapping, and build the `salmon` index on it), use the following command:
+To build our reference index (this will both extract the _splici_ fasta and transcript to gene mapping, and build the `salmon` index on it), use the following command (this should generally take ~1hr or less):

 ```{bash}
 $ singularity exec --cleanenv \